Congratulations to our Spring 2017 scholarship recipients

 This program provides recognition and financial support for our best students.
 The awards are in addition to, completely separate, and independent of any other financial support a student receives.
 Only incoming freshmen need to apply for these scholarships, while undergraduate actuarial students currently enrolled full time at Illinois State University are considered automatically.
 Subject to availability of funds, scholarships are granted automatically to students meeting the following criteria:

-The Actuarial Committee reserves the flexibility of allowing the major GPA to be rounded up to 3.8 from any number higher than 3.75, if it deems that circumstances warrant such decision.
 The criteria for eligibility must be met in every semester in which the scholarship is awarded.
 Scholarships are awarded for the Fall and the Spring semesters only.
-The basic amount of the scholarship is $1000 per semester, but this amount is increased by $250 per semester for each professional actuarial examination passed, with the increase effective in the first semester following the official release of examinations results.
+The basic amount of the scholarship is $1500 per semester, but this amount is increased by $250 per semester for each professional actuarial examination passed, with the increase effective in the first semester following the official release of examinations results.
 The funding for these scholarships comes from several sources.
 They are listed below.

 The source for approximately ten scholarships is a grant from the from State Farm Foundation, associated with the State Farm Insurance company, located in Bloomington, Illinois.
 Recipients of scholarships funded by this source are called State Farm Scholars.

-One to two scholarships are funded by Country Insurance and Financial Services, an insurance company headquartered in Bloomington, Illinois.
+Several scholarships are funded by COUNTRY Financial,, an insurance company headquartered in Bloomington, Illinois.
 Recipients of scholarships funded from this source are called Country Scholars.

 Funding for additional scholarships, beyond those listed just above, is provided by the Katie School of Insurance and Financial Services at Illinois State University.
 Recipients of scholarships funded by this source are called Katie School Scholars.